deepaucksharma/qualtrics-new-relic-nps-poc/README.md

 ### 2. Set up environment variables

-Copy the example environment file and update it with your actual API keys:
+For quick setup with demo values, you can use the default environment variables:

 ```bash
 cp .env.example .env
 ```

-Edit the `.env` file with your New Relic and Qualtrics credentials:
+The POC comes with demo values pre-configured, so it can run without any changes to the environment variables.
+However, for a more realistic setup, you can edit the `.env` file with your actual New Relic credentials:

 ```
 # Shared environment variables